Viral Upper Respiratory Infection

 Sometimes referred to as: bronchitis, pharyngitis, sinusitis, tonsillitis, and colds

-Upper respiratory tract infections are acute, contagious infections that affect the nose, sinuses, and throat.
+Viral upper respiratory infections are acute, contagious infections that affect the nose, sinuses, and throat.
 They are caused by viruses or (less frequently) bacteria that can also affect the bronchi (upper airways) and lungs.

 Over 1 billion.